zukunft/zukunft.com/docs/code_functions_all.md

     \-- footer_html - section for function footer_html not yet defined that it should be header & footer in /html/html_base.php
     \-- header - section for function header not yet defined that it should be header & footer in /html/html_base.php
     \-- navbar - section for function navbar not yet defined that it should be header & footer in /html/html_base.php
+    \-- dsp_notification - section for function dsp_notification not yet defined that it should be header & footer in /html/html_base.php
+    \-- dsp_notification_html - section for function dsp_notification_html not yet defined that it should be header & footer in /html/html_base.php
     \-- footer - section for function footer not yet defined that it should be header & footer in /html/html_base.php
     \-- ref - section for function ref not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php
     \-- ref_view - section for function ref_view not yet defined that it should be wrapper for the basic html elements used in /html/html_base.php